Sunday, July 27, 2025

 Post-Scripture Christianity

 What I mean by Post-Scripture Christianity is the fact is most of the New Testament contains ideas and practices that are completely foreign to Modern Christians themselves.
-In other words, even though Fundamentalist Biblicist type Christian claim to be New Testament Christians, they are actually just cherry-picking the New Testament to form their own post-scripture theology which is based on Greco-Roman philosophy and the writings of later Indo-European Church Fathers writing after the New Testament was composed.
+In other words, even though Fundamentalist/Biblicist type Christians claim to be "New Testament Christians," they are actually just cherry-picking the New Testament to form their own post-scripture theology which is based more on Greco-Roman philosophy and the writings of later Indo-European Church Fathers writing after the New Testament was composed.
 Most modern Christians today have essentially created their own version of Christianity outside the New Testament.
 For example, the Greco-Roman philosophical concept of the Trinity is not found in the New Testament.

 This is an example of how most Christians are really post-scripture Christians.
 For if they tried to really practice the New Testament Pauline model of church, they would do what Viola suggests in his books and try and find a home church where everyone acts like they are all literally possessed by the spirit of Christ equally; with the only Head (or Leader) of the Body of Believers being the omnipresent Christ.
 So that everyone speaks together as literally "one mind of Christ" and there is no leader, which as expected just ends up being chaotic eventually.

 So this idea that the New Testament is a manual for living today is completely absurd.
 Christians are not following the literal teachings of the New Testament.
 The reason why most Christians think they can utilize the New Testament as a manual for daily living, is because they really don't understand what they are reading in the New Testament.
-This is because most modern translations obscure and re-translate the original New Testament Greek and as Ehrman explains, most of what pastors learn in the seminary is not taught to the layperson at church.
+This is because most modern translations obscure and re-translate the original New Testament Greek and as Bart Ehrman explains, most of what pastors learn in the seminary is not taught to the layperson at church.

-So what happens is most people cherry pick from the New Testament, as they completely cherry pick out the scriptures they like and ignore all the rest.
-So for example, when Paul speaks in 1 Corinthians 7 about the ideal of celibacy which is reiterated by the Pauline-Christ in Matthew 19:12; so that if one were to take the New Testament seriously and literally, they would ideally be celibate, but the majority of Christians ignore this.
-Instead they will point out passages in the Fake-Paul like in 1 Timothy 3:2, where it says Bishops should have one wife.
-And they were hammer on that one verse from the pseudiprographic / faked Paul, cherry picking that out and ignoring 1 Corinthians 7 and Matthew 19:12.
-Or take the example of "take up your cross," which if one understands original martyrdom-centered Christianity, they would understand that this literally meant voluntarily seeking after one's death by the hands of Rome.
+Take the example of "take up your cross," which if one understands it was based on original martyrdom-centered Christianity, they would understand that this literally meant voluntarily seeking after one's death by the hands of Rome.
 This only made sense in the context of first to second century Roman courts where a Christian was asked to either declare Caesar as Lord or Jesus as Lord.
 Well today there are no Roman courts demanding you declare Caesar as Lord, and therefore Christians cannot literally "take up their cross" and confess Christ before a Caesarean court and risk being sentenced to death today.
-So what happened was even by the time of Luke (who was likely a Indo-European Gentile), this was reframed as "take up your cross daily," so you already see this type of modification in the New Testament itself.
+So what happened was, even by the time of Luke (who was likely a Indo-European Gentile), this was reframed as "take up your cross daily," so you already see this type of modification in the New Testament itself.

 These are just a few examples of how Christians are not treating the New Testament as a manual for living today.